Last updated on October 4th, 2025 at 12:08 pm

 Nabq

-The area of Nabq is still expanding and still being developed, more hotels and resorts are being planned and being built and it becoming a residential area as well as a touristic area.
+The area of Nabq is still expanding and still being developed, more hotels and resorts are being planned and built, and it is becoming a residential area as well as a tourist area.

 Naama Bay